Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 But before diving into these tips, we’ll discuss one of the most vital and overlooked aspects of pre-selling coworking products — building a website early on.

-Building a quality website in advance is crucial for pre-selling coworking inventory.
-Unfortunately, this is an area where many owners and operators fall short.
+Building a quality website in advance is one of the most important parts of pre-selling coworking inventory.
+This is an area where many owners and operators fall short.

 Put simply, if you don’t have a website yet, start building one before your coworking space is ready.